X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA14collisionoverview.md

     return new Vector2(-1,-1);
 ```

 This implements the core functionality of the method.
-While there might be cases that this method survives, in general it will crash, because some pixels of image A will fall outside of image B. In the image above for example: the very first pixel the rocket (to the left of the top of the rocket) does not correspond to a pixel in image B, so this line will cause or program to crash:
+While there might be cases that this method survives, in general, it will crash because some pixels of image A will fall outside of image B. In the image above for example, the very first pixel of the rocket (to the left of the top of the rocket) does not correspond to a pixel in image B, so this line will cause or program to crash:

 ```csharp
     if (tex2[x2, y2].A > 0)